Japan ruling party set for strong election showing after Abe killing | Law-Order

 - Japan

 Turnout as of 11 a.m.
-(0200 GMT) was 10.44%, the Ministry of Internal Affairs said.
-That was up from 9.7% at the same time on the day of the last upper house election, in 2019.
-The media said 15.3% percent of voters had cast absentee ballots in advance.
-Polls will close at 8 p.m. when initial exit poll results are expected.
+(0200 GMT) was 10.44%, the Ministry of Internal Affairs said, was up from 9.7% at the same point during the last upper house election in 2019.
+Some 15.3% of voters had cast absentee ballots by Friday, according to government data.
+Polls close at 8 p.m.
+(1100 GMT), when media exit poll results are expected.

 "We just lost Mr. Abe.
-I would like the LDP to win many votes so that they can stably run the country," said Sakae Fujishiro, a 67-year-old pensioner who cast his vote for the ruling party in Tokyo's eastern Edogawa ward.
-Elections for seats in parliament's less powerful upper house are typically seen as a referendum on the sitting government, and opinion polls before the assassination already pointed to a strong showing for the ruling bloc led by Prime Minister Fumio Kishida, an Abe protege.
+I would like the LDP to win many votes so that they can run the country in a stable manner," said Sakae Fujishiro, a 67-year-old pensioner who cast his vote for the ruling party in Tokyo's eastern Edogawa ward.
+Elections for seats in parliament's less powerful upper house are typically seen as a referendum on the sitting government.
+Opinion polls before the assassination already pointed to a strong showing for the ruling bloc led by Prime Minister Fumio Kishida, an Abe protege.

 As the nation mourns, the LDP and its junior coalition partner Komeito could gain from a potential wave of sympathy votes, political analysts said.
 "The ruling LDP-Komeito coalition was already on course for a solid victory," James Brady of the Teneo consultancy said in a note.
 "A wave of sympathy votes now could boost the margin of victory."

-Campaigning was halted on Friday after Abe's killing, but politicians resumed pre-election activities on Saturday.
-There was an increased police presence when Kishida appeared at a campaign event in a city southwest of Tokyo and a metal detection scanner was installed at the venue - an unusual security measure in Japan.
+There was an increased police presence for Kishida at a campaign event in a city southwest of Tokyo and a metal detection scanner was installed at the venue, an unusual security measure in Japan.
+Nara police said they had seized a motorcycle and a vehicle belonging to the murder suspect, Tetsuya Yamagami.

-The unemployed 41-year-old has said he spent months planning the attack, accusing the former prime minister of links to a religious cult that he blames for his mother's financial ruin, according to local media reports.
-With the potential for a wave of sympathy votes following the slaying, a strong showing at the polls could help Kishida consolidate his rule, giving the former banker from Hiroshima a chance to carry out his goal of boosting defense spending.

-It might also allow him to revise Japan's pacifist constitution - something even the hawkish Abe was never able to achieve.
+DEFENCE SPENDING A strong showing at the polls could help Kishida consolidate his rule, giving the former banker from Hiroshima a chance to carry out his goal of boosting military spending.
+It might allow him to revise Japan's pacifist constitution, a dream Abe never achieved.

 "In the months ahead, the government is certain to seek to strengthen domestic security," Brady said.
-"By undermining the public's general sense of safety and order, the event could also add further momentum to those key Abe causes like defense build-up and constitutional revision."
+"By undermining the public's general sense of safety and order, (Abe's killing) could also add further momentum to those key Abe causes like defense build-up and constitutional revision."
+Most voters favor greater military strength, opinion polls show.

+Katsunori Matsuzawa, 64, told Reuters at a Nara polling station near where Abe was shot that the assassination might prompt some people on the fence to vote for the LDP.
+"This hasn't affected the way I voted, but I think it will influence a lot of people," he said, declining to say how he voted.
+By contrast, Yuko Takeuchi, 52, a nurse in Tokyo who voted for the Japanese Communist Party, said: "Of course, I am very sorry for his death, but this election must be separated from that."
-PARTY POWER VACUUM Polls last week showed the LDP winning at least 60 of the 125 seats being contested on Sunday, up from the 55 it now holds, allowing it to maintain the majority in the chamber that it holds with Komeito.

-Reaching 69 seats in the upper house would give the LDP a majority, a threshold that had been seen as a stretch before Abe's killing.
-Not all voters were swayed by the assassination.
+Polls last week showed the LDP winning at least 60 of the 125 seats being contested on Sunday, up from the 55 it now holds, allowing it to maintain the majority in the chamber that it holds with Komeito.
+Reaching 69 seats the LDP had a majority, a threshold that had been seen as a stretch before Abe's killing.
+Control of government, which is decided in the lower house, is not at stake in Sunday's election.

-"The Kishida administration is well regarded, but if the LDP is in power too long, there will be too much collusion as a result," said Yoshio Yamamoto, a 40-year-old civil servant who cast his vote in Tokyo's central Nakano ward for the Democratic Party for the People.
-Kishida, once on the more dovish side of the LDP, has shifted towards the right and said parts of the constitution may have elements that "are outdated and lacking".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)